moo7md/hlover/README.md

 To call the class, you have to include '$' before the class name.
 And that's it.
 Hlover will write down the class’s content.
 This is how it should look like:

     $class_name
+### Adding Arguments to Classes
+Now users can added arguments to their classes to add more control over them.
+This feature work by putting the arguments inside "()" after the class name.
+These arguments can be used in any part of the class body.
+#### Seting up
+To add arguments to your class simply follow this example:
+    !class:aClass($arg1, $arg2){...}

 ### Example
     html5
     html{